Understanding standard window sizes helps Calgary homeowners plan replacement windows, compare options, and avoid sizing mistakes before ordering.

 Double Pane vs Triple Pane Window Sizes

 Window size can affect overall thermal performance.
 Larger windows may experience more heat transfer because of the increased glass area.
-Therefore, many Calgary homeowners choose triple pane glass for larger openings and picture windows.
+Therefore, many Calgary homeowners consider triple pane glass for larger openings, living room windows, bedrooms, north-facing windows, and picture windows.

 Triple pane systems can help improve: